FOR A VIDEO OF THEM GO TO FACEBOOK HERE IS THE LINK:

-CHEYENNE with this unique identification number: (SRC#1829) came into their care recently and is being prepared for adoption by a foster family who have gone thru our approval process.
+CHEYENNE with this unique identification number: (SRC#1829) came into SRC's care recently and is being prepared for adoption by a foster family who have gone thru our approval process.
 She was terrified by her recent experience and thus far is hiding in her crate.
 Her foster dad has been able to get her to come out of her crate by offering crackers and bits of cheese which she absolutely loves!
 They are beginning to make friends and although Cheyenne has been traumatized SRC believes that she will make a wonderful companion in a calm atmosphere.
 More will be posted about her as she adjusts to her foster home.
 She really is a cutie and has a sweet personality.
 We at SRC just want her to have that loving home she deserves.

 When ready for adoption this dog will be heart-worm tested, de-wormed, vaccinations brought up to date, neutered if not done already, micro-chipped, examined by a vet and any necessary medical issues found by this vet will have been addressed.
 It is anticipated that this dog will be released for adoption by the same date as the completion of the Evaluation.
 The date of release of this dog is at the discretion of the SRC Core Team.

 THIS DOG IS BEING FOSTERED IN MICRO, NC AND YOU SHOULD BE WILLING TO DRIVE TO THAT LOCATION IN ORDER TO PICK THE DOG UP THERE WHEN IT IS ADOPTED.

 Tax-deductible donation requested at time of adoption for this dog is $200